Resources for AppleScriptObjC

 ASObjC Explorer 4

-ASObjC Explorer 4 is designed expressly to take advantage of the changes intoduced in Mac OS X 10.10 and 10.9.
+ASObjC Explorer 4 is the script editor designed expressly to take advantage of the changes intoduced in Mac OS X 10.9 and later.

 It's a powerful editor for writing and testing AppleScriptObjC code, and for developing AppleScriptObjC-based script libraries, as well as being a great external editor for those developing in Xcode.

-Intelligent code-completion compatible with the new interleaved syntax, extended logging, a built-in scripting dictionary editor, and formatting options specific to AppleScriptObjC — this is the place to develop AppleScriptObjC.
+Intelligent code-completion, extended logging, a built-in scripting dictionary editor, and formatting options specific to AppleScriptObjC — this is the place to develop AppleScriptObjC code.
 Read more here.